 Zero waste misconceptions: DIY

 DIY zero waste face mask.
 DIY zero waste hand creme.
 Sound familiar?
-Have you seen blog posts about all or most of these things?
+Have you seen blog posts about these things?
 I have, too.
 When you start living a lower waste lifestyle, you will inevitably find yourself caught between making something yourself or going without it; the alternative would be going against your values to have it anyway.
 Do-it-yourself gives the individual the power and control to consume products, be they foods or material goods, that they might not be able to otherwise.
 Unfortunately, we don’t all have access to package-free stores that can sell us everything, so making it at home can be the best option.
 That being said, zero waste and DIY aren’t the same thing.

 The somewhat troubling misconception that zero waste and DIY are inseparable came to my attention when I read this Italian article on zero waste.
 While the article is one of the few articles about zero waste you can find in Italian and features some awesome English-speaking zero wasters, it has two big problems for me.
 To begin with, it’s about the USA and none of the awesome Italian zero wasters I’ve met or follow are featured in this article.
 As far as I’ve seen, none of the bloggers even mentioned here speak or write in Italian and couldn’t serve as great resources for monolingual Italian speakers, or any Italians who don’t have very proficient levels of English.
 The broader issue I have with this article is its description of zero waste habits.